imilkes/imilkes/README.md

          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🫆 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
+         ☎️ Some reincarnations entail answering calls across Time/ Space.
+Time/ Space are always relative.
+Our reality is quantum; we are spirits first.

 <b>In the past I:</b>

-        🤍 survived to help the world's top mediums, armies, psychics and hypnotists.
+        🤍 helped the world's top mediums, armies, psychics and hypnotists.
 Saved the system from decades of 'orange' mode, worldwide.
         🚀 launched World Tech Makers, the 1st coding academy in LatAm; also launched from 🇨🇴 🇧🇷 🇨🇱 🇲🇽 🇪🇺 🇺🇸
         🗺️ launched Nativo Digital to teach children how to code = https://vimeo.com/128600734/ 🔓 launched LatAm's 1st digital nomads visa to foster eco-tourism.